Do the receptive fields in the primary visual cortex span a variability over the degree of elongation of the receptive fields?: Introduction

-In (Lindeberg \citeyear{Lin21-Heliyon,Lin23-FrontCompNeuroSci}) we have outlined a framework for how covariance properties with respect to geometric image transformations may constitute a fundamental constraint for the receptive fields in the primary visual cortex of higher mammals, to enable the visual computations to be robust under the variabilities in the image structures generated by the natural image transformations.
-According to the presented theory, based on axiomatically determined receptive field shapes derived from symmetry properties that reflect structural properties of the environment, in combination with additional constraints to guarantee consistency between image representations over multiple spatial and temporal scales, the population of receptive fields in the primary visual cortex ought to, according to this theory, obey covariance properties with respect to spatial affine transformations and Galilean transformations.
+In Lindeberg (\citeyear{Lin21-Heliyon,Lin23-FrontCompNeuroSci,Lin24-arXiv-UnifiedJointCovProps,Lin24-arXiv-RelsDOFsaffGausstransf}), we have outlined a general framework for how covariance properties with respect to geometric image transformations may constitute a fundamental constraint for the receptive fields in the primary visual cortex of higher mammals.
+The underlying aim is to enable the visual computations to be robust under the variabilities in the image structures generated by the natural image transformations.
+The fundaments of this theory are based on axiomatically determined receptive field shapes, derived from symmetry properties, that reflect structural properties of the environment, in combination with additional constraints to guarantee consistency between image representations over multiple spatial and temporal scales.